mcobosb/environmentaltools/README.md

 ### **examples** subpackage
 In the *example** folder can be found a list of Jupyter Notebooks.
 Each one described how to run the code and how to use the main functions included in *environmentaltools*.

-### **estuaries** subpackage
-The *estuaries* subpackage implements numerical solutions for the **Saint-Venant equations** applied to estuarine dynamics.
-It provides tools to simulate hydrodynamic processes in estuaries, including water level variations, flow velocities, salinity transport, and density computations.
-The module is designed to study the consequences of natural and anthropogenic actions in estuarine environments, supporting management and decision-making processes for coastal water bodies.

 ### **graphics** subpackage
 The *graphics* subpackage offers a comprehensive set of visualization tools specifically designed for environmental data.
 It includes functions to create 2D and 3D plots, spatial maps, time series visualizations, scatter plots for Maximum Dissimilarity Algorithm (MDA) cases, regime diagrams, regression plots, and spatiotemporal representations.
 The module leverages Matplotlib and specialized colormaps (cmocean) to produce publication-quality figures for scientific communication.